XinlyR/Kids_friendly_app/README.md

 https://trello.com/b/SnfNc1p3/final-projet-ironhack

-Contributing If you would like to contribute, please submit a pull request or open an issue for any improvements, bug fixes, or feature requests.
+If you would like to contribute, please submit a pull request or open an issue for any improvements, bug fixes, or feature requests.

 Author Xinly ROY